piotrmiskiewicz/kyma-environment-broker/notable-changes-to-release/README.md

-Place all notable changes in this folder, see [notable changes](../docs/contributing/04-30-notable-changes.md) for details.
+# Notable Changes Ready for Release

+This directory contains documentation of notable changes ready to be included in the next KEB release.

+For more information, see [Notable Changes](./docs/contributing/04-30-notable-changes.md).